Mechelle Lewis: High school

 Mechelle really came into her own as an athlete at Oxon Hill High School.
 Lettering in both soccer and track, the decision to take running seriously would propel her to becoming a Maryland state record holder, where she held the state record in the 55m for 3 years with a time of 6.94s.
-Mechelle was also the 300m regional champion and the MVP of her high school indoor and outdoor track team three years in a row.
+Mechelle was also the 300 m regional champion and the MVP of her high school indoor and outdoor track team three years in a row.
 She made the Prince George's County All-County Team three years as well as the All-Metropolitan team, representing the best select few athletes in the Maryland, DC, and Northern Virginia area.
 Her high school track team was third in the county three times and finished in the top three twice at the state championships.
 Mechelle's 4 × 400 m relay team won the state title three consecutive years and came in third at the National High School Indoor Track & Field Championships in 1997.
 With nationally recognized success, Mechelle also brought home championships competing in the USATF Junior Olympics for the Rising Stars track club.
 Mechelle kept busy off the track as well, winning Homecoming queen her senior year and operating in her role as the Senior Class Vice President.
 She also enjoyed playing in the band, mastering both the flute and the oboe.
 After going through a rigorous process of elimination, both Mechelle and her sister chose to run track at the University of South Carolina where they both received full scholarships to do so.

 College Years

-Lewis attended the University of South Carolina, from 1998-2004 where she obtained her Bachelors and master's degrees in Mass Communications.
-She was a three-time All-American athlete in the 60m, 200m, and the 4 × 100 m relay.
+Lewis attended the University of South Carolina, from 1998 to 2004 where she obtained her bachelor's degree and master's degrees in Mass Communications.
+She was a three-time All-American athlete in the 60 m, 200 m, and the 4 × 100 m relay.
 She held the school record in the 55m for two years with a time of 6.84s.
 Mechelle also competed on the team that brought the first national championship in any sport to her school when her team won the 2002 Track & Field Outdoor Championships.
 She accompanied the team to the White House to meet President Bush for the honor.
 In the classroom, Lewis received the Highest GPA honor in her freshman class at the University of South Carolina with a 4.0 GPA and went on to graduate with honors.
 She was also honored as one of the 2002 "Top 25 Most Promising Minority Students" in the country from the American Advertising Federation during her senior year.